chydarren/pat-online-minimart/README.md

 2. Launch a terminal and access the "pat-online-minimart" directory.
 3. Check that you have Python 3.10.12 and above installed by typing `python --version` or `python3 --version`.
 Otherwise, you may install it via https://www.python.org/downloads/.
 4. Install the required Python modules by typing `python -m pip install -r requirements.txt`.
 5. Finally, launch the server by typing `python run.py` or `python3 run.py`.
 You should now see the application being served on http://127.0.0.1:5000.
+The admin account credentials are as follow:
+   - Username: `unclepat`
+   - Password: `unclepat_2023_08`

 ## Assumptions and Interpretations